zowe/zowe-explorer-vscode/docs/Conformance-Guide-draft-table-format.md

    <th style="background-color:#AAAAAA">x</th>
    <th style="background-color:#AAAAAA"></th>
    <th></th>
-   <td><b>Added Profile Type initialization:</b> If the extension has a dependecny on a new Zowe CLI profile type other than the Zowe Explorer default `zosmf`, it is calling the `ZoweExplorerApi.IApiRegisterClient.getExplorerExtenderApi().initialize(profileTypeName)` to ensure that the profile type is supported and managed by the extension without a Zowe CLI plugin installed.</td>
+   <td><b>Added Profile Type initialization:</b> If the extension has a dependency on a new Zowe CLI profile type other than the Zowe Explorer default `zosmf`, it is calling the `ZoweExplorerApi.IApiRegisterClient.getExplorerExtenderApi().initialize(profileTypeName)` to ensure that the profile type is supported and managed by the extension without a Zowe CLI plugin installed.</td>
  </tr>
 </table>